stabilaprotocol/documentation-en/docs/introduction/overview.md

 ## 2.3 Reward for Governors

-**Votes Reward:**
-Every 6 hours, the top 100 Governor candidates with the most votes will share a total amount of 115,200 STB according to their votes percentage.
-The annual votes reward is 168,192,000 STB in total.

-**Block Producing Reward:**
-Every time after a governor produces a block, it will be reward 32 STB.
-The 21 governors take turns to produce blocks every 3 seconds.
-The annual block producing reward is 336,384,000 STB in total.

-Every time after a governor produces a block, the 32 STB block producing reward will be sent to it's sub-account.
-The sub-account is a read-only account, it allows a withdraw action from sub-account to governor account every 24 hours.
+The top 21 Executives (Gs) that are elected every round (6 hours) will divide around 1,596 STB as mined, also known as Governor Reward.
+The prize will be distributed evenly among the 21 Gs.

+Total reward per round = 221,714 Unit/block x 20 block/min x 60 mins/hr x 6 hrs/round .

+A total of 2,330,657 STB will be awarded annually to the 21 Gs.
+It should be noted that every two years the reward for mining Stabila is halved.

 ## 2.4 Committee

 ### 2.4.1 What is Committee

 Committee can modify the STABILA network parameters, like transaction fees, block producing reward amount, etc. Committee is composed of the current 21 governors.
 Every governor has the right to start a proposal.
-The proposal will be passed after it gets more than 19 approves from the governors and will become valid in the next maintenance period.
+The proposal will be passed after it gets more than 15 approves from the governors and will become valid in the next maintenance period.

 ### 2.4.2 Create a Proposal